Louisiana Sports Betting

 - Last four digits of your Social Security number

 From there, simply follow these steps, and you’re on your way to legally betting in Louisiana.

-In a wide and competitive market that Louisiana sports betting promises to be, there should emerge some generous bonuses from operators.
+In the wide and competitive market that Louisiana sports betting is, there have emerged some generous bonuses from operators.
 Some of the more common types include:

 It should be noted that, oftentimes, sportsbooks do not pay out bonuses in cash.
 Rather, users are more likely to receive site credits or free bets, which cannot be withdrawn right away.
 Those credits are similar to vouchers for, well, free bets.
 If those bonuses are used, and bettors win wagers using those credits, then they can withdraw their winnings.

 Sometimes, sports betting bonuses come with playthrough or wagering requirements for bonuses in order for users to actually withdraw their winnings.
 For example, if sportsbooks require a 10x playthrough on a $100 free bet, bettors must wager $1,000 to convert that bonus into withdrawable cash.
 Bottom line: Read the fine print on the bonuses and special offers.

 How can I tell if a Louisiana sportsbook app is legit?

 Any sports betting app that legally operates in Louisiana, or any other jurisdiction for that matter, must undergo strict scrutiny before launching.